Pensacola naval base shooting that left 3 dead presumed to be terrorism, FBI says

 Law enforcement sources say investigators believe the shooter returned to Saudi Arabia after starting his U.S. training in 2017, and when he returned in February, he stopped socializing and going out as much with the three friends.

-Eight people were injured in the attack, in addition to the three killed, including two local sheriff’s deputies who exchanged gunfire with the shooter.
+In addition to the three killed, eight people were injured in the attack, including two local sheriff's deputies who exchanged gunfire with the shooter.